voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     session.refresh()

-You can set ``media_fallback=True`` if you want the App to fallback to the ``filepath`` field if an alternate media field is mising for a particular sample in the grid and/or modal:
+You can set ``media_fallback=True`` if you want the App to fallback to the ``filepath`` field if an alternate media field is missing for a particular sample in the grid and/or modal:

 .. code-block:: python